 Although market forces will always cause prices to fluctuate, Congress has mandated that the commissary maintain savings at levels that are reasonably

-(Area: number of commissaries, savings percentage*)
+• Area: number of commissaries, savings percentage*

-Alaska / Hawaii: 9, 35.1%
+• Alaska / Hawaii: 7, 33.2%

-Overseas: 59, 42.2%
+• Overseas: 59, 42.6%

 *Calculations include applicable taxes in commercial grocery store prices and surcharge in commissary prices.